aspnet/Blazor.Docs/docs/index.md

 Blazor is a new experimental .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.

-To learn more about Blazor's technological backbone, see the following documentation sets: [WebAssembly](http://webassembly.org/), [C# Guide](https://docs.microsoft.com/dotnet/csharp/), [Razor](https://docs.microsoft.com/aspnet/core/mvc/views/razor), and [HTML](https://www.w3.org/html/).

 ## Get started

 [Get started with Blazor](xref:client-side/blazor/get-started)

-## Explore preview Blazor documentation
+## Explore Blazor preview documentation

 [Build your first Blazor app](xref:client-side/blazor/tutorials/first-app)
 Build a Blazor app step-by-step and quickly learn the basic features of the Blazor framework.